cheyannagraham/Neighborhood-Map/README.md

 ### YelpApi.js
 This proxy server accepts the requests from <Search/> and sends them to the the Yelp Client and retrieves data.

-### Sw.js
+### Servcie Workers
-The service worker is active in both the build production and development mode.
-Feel free to comment out `        navigator.serviceWorker.register("sw.js");` in the `<Index />` component  :)
+There are two service workers active in production.

+`service-worker.js`
+Create React App default service worker caches static site files;

+`sw.js`
-The service worker caches static files as well as Yelp Requests for offline use.
+This custom service worker caches search results from Yelp API

 ## API
 * [Yelp Fusion API](https://www.yelp.com/fusion)